 FX Impact M3 velocity drops 100 fps after sitting over night then takes 20 shots before it returns back to 990fps.
 Reg pressure unchanged during process.

-I took 10 a minute break, then went back to shooting.
-The first shot was 960, then over the course of 10 shots it climbed back to 990.
+But then I tested a shorter time interval between shots.
+I took 10 a minute break, then the took a shot.
+960!
+After just 10 minutes a drop of 30fps!
+Then over the course of 5 shots it climbed back to 990.
 This is not how it behaved before.
-If I had taken a 10 minute break 2 months ago, there would be no change in velocity
+If I had taken a 10 minute break 2 months ago, there would be no change in velocity.

 The next day I took the gun out again and the first shot was 930fps.
 15 more shots and it’s back up to 990.